CanadaMC/SafeSpec/README.md

 # SAFESPEC
-Safe spectator plugin by MattMX
+Safe spectator plugin by CanadaMC & MattMX

 ## Installation

-Put the jar in ur server folder init lad
+Install the latest build and drag it into your plugins folder

 ## Usage

+This plugin allows a user to enter spectator mode, but once they leave they are TPED back to where they first entered

 ```yaml
 /s - Puts you in spectator, disallowing commands